top of page

 Love of Milan

-For sightseeing, it is of course the landmark Duomo Milano and this will be more interesting if you get to the roof-top of Duomo for the panorama view and will be in awe of the marble stone work, the Leonardo Davinci’s Last Supper, the Sforza Castle.
-Other than that, we took an hour or two train rides to near towns like Venice, Como, Verona, Vigevano during the weekends for a getaway from the fashion city.
-To me, was a wonderful experience and I found that I was more independent and able to get around by myself in the new environments.
+For sightseeing, it is of course the landmark Duomo Milano, and this will be more interesting if you get to the roof-top of Duomo for the panoramic view and will be in awe of the marble stone work, the rooftop Leonardo Davinci’s Last Supper, and the Sforza Castle.
+Other than that, we took an hour or two train rides to nearby towns like Venice, Como, Verona, and Vigevano during the weekends for a getaway from the fashion city.
+To me, it was a wonderful experience, and I found that I was more independent and able to get around by myself in the new environments.
 Many thanks to my dear husband for everything.
-Bye for now Milan.
-Until we meet again, Italy.
-Ciao!

 Join our mailing list